ParitoshGavali/Anime-Website/HOWTOGIT.md

   ## How to collaborate :

-  - Before making any change make sure that your are using the latest version of the branch for this , first fetch the changes from upstream and then and them merge whichever upstream branch you want to merge with your branch
+  - Before making any change make sure that you are using the latest version of the branch for this, first fetch the changes from upstream and then merge whichever upstream branch you want to merge with your branch
   - command for fetching from upstream :
   ```
    git fetch upstream